Kostant relation in filtered randomized benchmarking for passive bosonic devices: Background

 The next topic to discuss before describing Kostant’s result is zero-weight states for irreps of the unitary group.
 Consider an irrep \(\mu\) of SU(\(m\)).
 We first need the occupation number of a state as

 The weight of a state is, in turn, defined in terms of the occupation number.
 Then, the weight is defined as the difference between adjoining occupation numbers:

 \begin{definition}(Zero-weight states in the basis of an irrep) Consider an irrep \(\mu\) of SU(\(m\)).
-Let \(\ket{M}\) be a basis state of \(\mu\) labeled with the GT pattern in Eq.~\eqref{eq:gt-pattern}.
-Then, \(\ket{M}\) is a zero-weight state if every entry of \(\mathbf{w}_M\) is equal to zero.
-The basis elements of \(\mu\) with zero-weight states is denoted by \(\mathcal{Z}_\mu\). \end{definition} Two examples of zero-weight states are described in Appendix~\ref{app:kostant-relation-example}, Eqs.~\eqref{eq:subeq-zero-weight-states-example}.
+Let \(\ket{M}\) be a basis state of \(\mu\) labeled with the \gls{gt} pattern of Eq.~\eqref{eq:gt-pattern}.
+Then,~\(\ket{M}\) is a zero-weight state if every entry of \(\mathbf{w}_M\) is equal to zero.
+The basis elements of \(\mu\) with zero weight are denoted by \(\mathcal{Z}_\mu\). \end{definition} Two examples of zero-weight states are described in Appendix~\ref{app:kostant-relation-example}, Eqs.~\eqref{eq:subeq-zero-weight-states-example}.

-\fxnote{Related to R1C9-11} Immanants, the second ingredient needed to introduce Kostant's relation, are generalizations of the determinant and the permanent~\cite{littlewood1977}.
+Immanants, the second ingredient needed to introduce Kostant's relation, are generalizations of the determinant and the permanent~\cite{littlewood1977}.
 These numerical quantities are maps from the set of matrices to a complex number.
-Let $\kappa$ be an integer partition of $m$ and~$\chi_{\kappa}(\sigma)$ denote the character for the group element $\sigma$ of the symmetric group for \(m\) elements \(\mathsf{S}_m\)~\cite{littlewood1977}.
+Let~$\intpartition$ be an integer partition of $m$, and~$\chi_{\intpartition}(\sigma)$ denote the character for the group element $\sigma$ of the symmetric group for \(m\) elements \(\mathfrak{S}_m\)~\cite{littlewood1977}.
 Then the immanant is defined as

 where $\sigma(i)$ denotes a permutation of the value of $i$ according to $\sigma$.